mlvtito/aurelia-jspm-cli/README.md

 auj init
 ``

-Generate a first vendors bundle using the command `npm run bundle:vendor`.
+Then generate a first vendors bundle using the command `npm run bundle:vendor` to limit number of HTTP requests.

 The project is ready and you can view a sample page by launching `npm start`.